pterm/pterm/README.md

 	tick := time.Tick(time.Second * 2)

 	// Print with the default HeaderPrinter
-	pterm.PrintHeader("This is the default header style")
+	pterm.Header.Println("This is the default header style")

 	<-tick // Wait